How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 The Truth and Reconciliation Commission has been formed to reconcile gross human rights violations and draft needed recommendations.
 So far, many people claim that the Commission only achieved little due to limited capacities, insufficient funding, and a lack of transparency.

 The demand for restorative justice in Nepal needs to be linked to broader structural reforms promised in the Comprehensive Peace Accord.
 Also, restorative justice elements of the ongoing peace process must be taken back on track, respecting the Supreme Court’s orders and international obligations.
 Discussions should be extended to include the wider society and should not be limited to victims of international human rights NGOs.
 Partners of Nepal should develop and follow a common strategy and work closely with national actors working in peace.
-Also, Nepal’s donors seem to have become more indifferent to challenges concerning peace and restorative justice.
+Also, Nepal’s donors seem to have become more indifferent to peace and restorative justice challenges.

 I would like to make the following recommendations:

-• The work of the Truth and Reconciliation Commission requires additional funding, based on a detailed needs assessment.
+- The work of the Truth and Reconciliation Commission requires additional funding based on a detailed needs assessment.
 The process should also include a re-analysis of Government budgets supported by international development partners.
 Funding support should be provided through neutral institutional donors.

-• Trust among the public must be gained through effective campaigning and educational activities.
+- Trust among the public must be gained through effective campaigning and educational activities.

-• Regulatory measures must be developed and implemented to prevent corruption and fraud.
+- Regulatory measures must be developed and implemented to prevent corruption and fraud.

-In case the developments over the past years will go on in a similar direction, there is little ground to think that Nepal’s Government’s processes will not further entrench impunity, probably intensifying the pain of victims like the paralyzed man in the introduction.
+In case the developments over the past years go on in a similar direction, there is little ground to think that Nepal’s Government’s processes will not further entrench impunity, probably intensifying the pain of victims like the paralyzed man in the introduction.

 Certainly, restorative justice cannot heal all his pain and suffering.
 Still, the approach might help him live as well as possible with the consequences, reach an understanding, and overcome likely anger and bitterness.